 Thus, the Scythians did not come from the east, as is commonly believed, but from the west.
 Archaeology and linguistics confirm this idea.

-More toponymic research is discussed in the part "Prehistoric Place Names of the Central-Eastern Europe.".
+More toponymic studies are discussed in section "Prehistoric Place Names of the Central-Eastern Europe.".

 Approximately the same can be said of other Finno-Ugric peoples, with the exception of the Hungarians.
-Their homeland between the rivers Hopper and Bear lying near the tracks of the great migrations, so the historical fate brought them to Central Europe.
-Since the rest of the Finno-Ugric peoples were not went in the distant stranger, no one of them had possibility to occupy a large empty area, so the Finno-Ugric languages were not as widely differred as the Indo-European ones.
-Some languages have retained their integrity, while others are divided only to a small number of close dialects or languages.
+Their homeland between the rivers Hopper and Bear lying near the tracks of the great migrations, so their historical fate brought them to Central Europe.
+Since the rest of the Finno-Ugric peoples were not going to the distant stranger, no none of them had a possibility to occupy a large empty area, so the Finno-Ugric languages were not as widely different as the Indo-European ones.
+Some languages have retained their integrity, while others are divided only into a small number of close dialects or languages.

 Map 12.
-Settlements of Slavic tribes in the end I mill.
-BC – in the beginning of I mill.
+Settlements of Slavic tribes, in the end, I mill.
+BC – at the beginning of I mill.
 AD.

-The division of the Slavic languages occurred at the beginning of the new era, when the Slavs settled the whole former Indo-European territory.
+The division of the Slavic languages occurred at the beginning of the new era when the Slavs settled the whole former Indo-European territory.
 For the most part, they are layered on the aboriginals of Baltic origin who changed here the Germanic and Iranian people have already had their own separate languages.
-Different substrate very accelerated division of Slavic languages, so the age of each of them has now about eighteen centuries.
+Different substrates very accelerated the division of Slavic languages, so the age of each of them has now about eighteen centuries.

-In this short presentation many details are ommited, which themselves do not seem significant, but fit well into the overall picture is served here, added to it completeness and reliability.
-In general we can say that empirically constructed models of language cognations correspond geomorphological features of the earth's surface and are confirmed by linguistic and extralinguistic facts.
-Thus, in this case philosophical doctrine verum et factum covertuntur (the true and made matching) has its ocular reflection.
+In this short presentation many details are omitted, which themselves do not seem significant, but fit well into the overall picture served here, adding to its completeness and reliability.
+In general, we can say that empirically constructed models of language cognations correspond to geomorphological features of the earth's surface and are confirmed by linguistic and extralinguistic facts.
+Thus, in this case, G. Vico's philosophical doctrine verum et factum covertuntur (the true and made matching) has its ocular reflection.